BrianGleason/RecipeParser/README.md

   - Enter 8 at prompt
 7. Transform https://www.allrecipes.com/recipe/73303/mexican-rice-iii/ by doubling amount:
   - Enter 6 at prompt, then enter 2
-  - See video for explanation - Carson
+  - Doubles amount of each ingredient quantity.
 8. Transform https://www.allrecipes.com/recipe/7757/tiramisu-cheesecake/ cooking method:
   - To maintain accuracy, the cooking method substitution also transforms associated key kitchen tools.
 For example, you can see that baking was substituted for frying, but the oven was also substituted for a stove and the door of the oven was substituted for a pan lid.
 For other methods, things like pans, grill grates, etc. are also substituted.
   - The cooking method also makes general heat estimates out of any temperature values, translating them to 'high, medium, or low'
 9. Transform https://www.allrecipes.com/recipe/262490/vegan-spaghetti/ to non-vegetarian, non-healthy, and italian:
-  - Enter 2, y, 5, y, 3, n
+  - Enter 2, y, 5, 2, y, 3, n

 # Presentations